mnfst/manifest/docs/entities.md

 An entity is an object often linked to a real world concept like users, customers, videos etc.

+In CASE, all entities are located in the `/entities` folder.
+If you check it, you have the `Admin` entity in `admin.entity.ts`.
+This is the entity that you use to access the Admin panel, you should not delete it !

+Let's start structuring our data and add more of those.

 ## Command line

 In our example, we will create an app that lists cats.
 To do that, run: